-OncoKB Staff Member Timeline for Review Performance Review Process Details of Performance Review Process Review performed by: Lead Scientist, OncoKB Annually process is a mandatory annual review assessment required for all Memorial Sloan Kettering employees.
-It consists of 3 steps: Manager Evaluation - allows the manager to assess the employee's Head of Knowledge Systems and Director of the CMO Lead Scientist, Knowledge Systems Annually MSK Performance Management Annual Review Head of Knowledge Systems Scientific Content Management Team (SCMT) member Annually MSKexpectationsPerformance•Face-to-Face Meeting - allows the employee and his/her manager to expectations Face-to-Face Meeting - allows the employee and his/her manager to Lead Data Curator Annually Annual Keview Provides the manager with an opportunity to highlight the employee's strengths and weaknesses, discuss future goals and expectations, and highlight plans for improvement and/or growth Lead Software Engineer Annually employee's strengths and Lead So weaknesses, discuss future goals Knowled Lead Scientist, Knowledge Systems Software Engineer Annually Lead Software Engineer Curator Bi-annually Internal performance review The Curator Internal Performance Review is a bi-annual evaluation of each curator's performance by the Lead Scientist and SCMT members.
+OncoKB Staff Member Timeline for Review Performance Review Process Details of Performance Review Process Review performed by: Lead Scientist, OncoKB Annually MSK Performance Management Annual Review 1 The MSK Performance Management process is a mandatory annual review assessment required for all Memorial Sloan Kettering employees.
+It consists of 3 steps: Manager Evaluation - allows the manager to assess the employee's process is a mandatory annual review assessment required for all Memorial Sloan Kettering employees.
+It consists of 3 steps: Manager Evaluation - allows the manager to assess the employee's Lead Scientist, Knowledge Systems Annually Scientific Content Management Team (SCMT) member Annually MSKexpectationsPerformance•Management•Face-to-Face Meeting - allows the employee and his/her manager to expectations Face-to-Face Meeting - allows the employee and his/her manager to Lead Scientist Lead Data Curator Annually Annual Keview Provides the manager with an opportunity to highlight the employee's strengths and weaknesses, discuss future goals and expectations, and highlight plans for improvement and/or growth Lead Scientist, OncoKB Lead Software Engineer Annually employee's strengths and Lead So weaknesses, discuss future goals Knowle Lead Scientist, Knowledge Systems Software Engineer Annually Lead Software Engineer Curator Bi-annually Internal performance review 1 The Curator Internal Performance Review is a bi-annual evaluation of each curator's performance by the Lead Scientist and SCMT members.
 The specific areas that are assessed are: Quality and accuracy of Lead Scientist, OncoKB and SCMT member assignments Efficiency of curation work Responsiveness/communication with SCMT members Ability to follow OncoKB Protocols when completing curation assignments Responsiveness to feedback from SCMT members CGAC Member Annually Internal CGAC Member Review The Internal CGAC Member Review is an annual review of each CGAC member's: Current role at MSK Past OncoKB contributions including: Responsiveness to requests for feedback from the Lead Scientist Engagement in the OncoKB process Lead Scientist, OncoKB and the Director of the Center for Molecular Oncology (CMO)

-Following each evaluation, the reviewer provides the evaluee with documentation of the assessment outcome, including the evaluees: 1. strengths, 2. weaknesses, 3. plans for growth and/or improvement.
+1Following each evaluation, the reviewer provides the evaluee with documentation of the assessment outcome, including the evaluees: 1. strengths, 2. weaknesses, 3. plans for growth and/or improvement.
 If there is a valid reason to put the employee on probation or terminate his/her position, this decision and a valid reason behind the decision is reviewed and documented